sgoeschl/freemarker-cli/README.md

 ## 6.1 How It Works

 * The user-supplied files are loaded into memory or if there are no file the script reads the from `stdin`
-* The FreeMarker data model containing the documents and helper object is created and passed tp the template
+* The FreeMarker data model containing the documents and helper object is created and passed to the template
 * The generated output is written to the user-supplied file or to `stdout`

 ## 6.2 FreeMarker Data Model